 - Interviews with authors of mBio™ papers,

-- Descriptions of new features in mBio, and
+- Descriptions of new features in mBio™, mSystemsTM, and mSphereTM

-Our audience includes scientists and non-scientists alike, so we strive to get you the skinny on the best mBio™ articles without any more jargon or technical talk than is necessary.
+Our audience includes scientists and non-scientists alike, so we strive to deliver the best microbiology discoveries without any more jargon or technical talk than is necessary.

 Like many blogs, the tone on mBiosphere is informal and direct.
-We're also using other social media tools like Facebook and Twitter to get the message out about the journal, but here on the blog we'll offer you a more in-depth look at the science, along with the opportunity to discuss and debate the topics you read about.
+We're also using other social media tools like Twitter to get the message out about our research, but here on the blog we'll offer you a more in-depth look at the science, along with the opportunity to discuss and debate the topics you read about.
 Blogs are all about participation, so review our simple rules for comments (below) and use the "comments" link at the bottom of any given post to join the discussion.

 Your Comments on mBiosphere